Soki

-Sooki (ソーキ) is an ingredient of the cuisine of the ethnic Ryukyuans in Japan.
-Sooki are (usually boneless) stewed pork spare ribs, with the cartilage still attached.
-They are often served with suba(Japanese:Okinawa soba).
+Sōki (ソーキ) is an ingredient of Okinawan cuisine.
+Sōki are (usually boneless) stewed pork spare ribs, with the cartilage still attached.
+They are often served with Okinawa soba (called suba).

 Dishes

-Sooki suba
+Sōki soba

-Suba(Japanese:Okinawa soba) with stewed sooki on top.
-The sooki are prepared by first boiling to remove excess fat, then stewing in a mixture of Aamui(Japanese:awamori, to soften the meat), soy sauce, and sugar for three to four hours.
-They are then placed in a bowl of Suba.
+Okinawa soba with stewed sōki on top.
+The sōki are prepared by first boiling to remove excess fat, then stewing in a mixture of awamori, to soften the meat, soy sauce, and sugar for three to four hours.
+They are then placed in a bowl of soba.

-sooki jiru
+Sōki jiru

-Soup containing sooki, konbu (edible seaweed), and daikon (Japanese radish), with salt and soy sauce for flavoring.
-The sooki are first boiled to remove excess fat and drippings, then stewed in the soup until tender.
+Soup containing sōki, konbu (edible seaweed), and daikon (Japanese radish), with salt and soy sauce for flavoring.
+The sōki are first boiled to remove excess fat and drippings, then stewed in the soup until tender.

 In Japan, konbu is usually used just for flavoring and then discarded, but a distinctive feature of Okinawan soups is that the konbu is left in.